pds-data-dictionaries/ldd-img/docs/source/user/user-guide.md

 A complete list of classes for the IMG dictionary can be found online at the PDS4 Data Dictionary page here: https://pds.nasa.gov/datastandards/documents/dd/v1/PDS4_PDS_DD_1N00/webhelp/all/

 This list is regenerated automatically with each release of the PDS4 Information Model.
-To find the Imaging dictionary class list, look down the list of (alphabetically sorted) dictionary prefixes in the left menu for “Classes in the img namespace.”
+To find the Imaging dictionary class list, look down the list of (alphabetically sorted) dictionary prefixes in the left menu for "Classes in the img namespace."
 Select that item and the list of classes will be presented on both the left and right as clickable links.
 Clicking on the specific class name will produce a grid with the full, formal definition of the class.
-Clicking on the class name in the “Referenced from:” line at the bottom of the grid will take you to the containing class, where you can see the cardinality of the class (i.e., whether it is required, optional, or repeatable) in the containing class.
+Clicking on the class name in the "Referenced from:" line at the bottom of the grid will take you to the containing class, where you can see the cardinality of the class (i.e., whether it is required, optional, or repeatable) in the containing class.
 You can also click on the attribute names listed to see details of the attribute definitions.

 ## Alphabetical List of Attributes